-The best possible outcome is if baby continues to improve and is transferred to your local special care baby unit and eventually you are able to take baby home.
-The length of time your baby will be in hospital can be anything from 6 weeks to over 12 months depending on whether baby improves quickly or experiences complications.
+The best possible outcome is if your baby continues to improve and is transferred to your local special care baby unit and eventually you are able to take your baby home.
+The length of time your baby will be in hospital can be anything from 6 weeks to over 12 months depending on whether your baby improves quickly or experiences complications.

 - Speech and developmental issues resulting from artificial ventilation and long periods of hospitalisation.
 Your child will normally be referred to a specialist and speech therapist to deal with these issues.

 - Hearing loss can occur and nobody knows exactly why this happens.
 Again, baby will be monitored throughout childhood by an audiologist (Hearing specialist) with regards to his or her hearing.